adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
 `location` | A JSONPath string
 `selector` | *Optional*.
 A JSONPath string.
 This JSONPath is executed on the array of values resulting from the location selector, and the resulting values are what are used for matching.
-If it returns nothing on a location, that represents an unmatchable value for that location, meaning "all" will not be able to match and included will fail.
+If it returns nothing on a location, that represents an unmatchable value for that location, meaning "all" will fail, as will included.
 `rule` | `included` or `excluded`.
-Only one of rule or value may be used.
+If included, there must be at least one matchable value for this Statement Template Rule to be fulfilled, and if excluded, no matchable values.
 `any` | an array of values that are allowed in this location.
 Useful for constraining the presence of particular activities, for example.
 If the rule returns multiple values for a statement, then this Statement Template Rule is fulfilled if any one returned value matches any one specified value — that is, if the intersection is not empty.
-`all` | an array of values, which all values returned by the JSONPath must match one of to fulfill this Statement Template Rule
+`all` | an array of values, which all values returned by the JSONPath must match one of to fulfill this Statement Template Rule.
+`none` | an array of values, which no values returned by the JSONPath may match to fulfill this Statement Template Rule.

+A Statement Template Rule MUST include one or more of rule, any, all, or none.

 ### Alignments?